Textualize/textual/docs/guide/animator.md

 To implement the `Animatable` protocol, add a `def blend(self: T, destination: T, factor: float) -> T` method to the class.
 The `blend` method should return a new object which represents `self` blended with `destination` by a factor of `factor`.
-The animator will repeatedly call this method to retrieve the current value to display for the current.
+The animator will repeatedly call this method to retrieve the current animated value.

 An example of an object which implements this protocol is [Color][textual.color.Color].
 It follows that you can use `animate` to animate from one `Color` to another.